dancmc/comp90054-pacman-wiki/Value-Iteration.md

 handle this situation, what we did was to randomly select a food item other than the currently selected food item and to try and move the agent away from the original food item hoping that it can find a path to another dot.
-However, we then found out that the pacman does stop oscillating, but then falls back into the oscillation as it looks for the closest dot and finds the original offending dot again and gets stuck in the oscillation again.
+However, we then found out that the Pacman does stop oscillating, but then falls back into the oscillation as it looks for the closest dot and finds the original offending dot again and gets stuck in the oscillation again.